As the Mother of God, the Virgin Mary has a unique position among the saints, indeed, among all creatures. She is exalted, yet still one of us.

 The month of May includes special devotions organized on each day throughout the month, to honor the Blessed Virgin, Mother of God.

-- Crown the statue of Mary during May – participate in the “May Crowning” by making a crown using beautiful materials from around your home
+• Crown a statue of Mary at your home during May – participate in the “May Crowning” by making a crown using beautiful materials from around your home

 Letter from Pope Francis